apache/flink/docs/dev/stream/state/queryable_state.md

 QueryableStateClient client = new QueryableStateClient(tmHostname, proxyPort);
 {% endhighlight %}

+The client automatically loads the Flink configuration file (based on `FLINK_CONF_DIR` environment variable) to obtain SSL configuration parameters.
+Note that the client uses "internal" connectivity as described in [SSL Setup]({{ site.baseurl }}/ops/security-ssl.html).
+It is also possible to initialize `QueryableStateClient` with an explicit configuration.

 With the client ready, to query a state of type `V`, associated with a key of type `K`, you can use the method:

 {% highlight java %}